Gabriella439/Haskell-Pipes-Parse-Library/README.md

 `pipes-parse` is complete and if the API does not change by the end of 2013 then the library will be officially stabilized.

-The only planned update to this library is to switch to a smaller `lens-core` dependency for isomorphism support if Edward Kmett releases that package to Hackage.
-This will be a backwards compatible change.

 ## Community Resources